SpaceX giant rocket explodes minutes after launch from Texas

-SOUTH PADRE ISLAND, Texas (AP) — SpaceX’s giant new rocket blasted off on its first test flight Thursday but exploded minutes after rising from the launch pad and crashed into the Gulf of Mexico.
+SOUTH PADRE ISLAND, Texas (AP) — SpaceX’s giant new rocket exploded minutes after blasting off on its first test flight Thursday and crashed into the Gulf of Mexico.

-Elon Musk’s company was aiming to send the nearly 400-foot (120-meter) Starship rocket on a round-the-world trip from the southern tip of Texas, near the Mexican border.
-It carried no people or satellites.
+Elon Musk’s company was aiming to send the biggest and most powerful rocket ever built on a round-the-world trip from the southern tip of Texas, near the Mexican border.
+The nearly 400-foot (120-meter) Starship carried no people or satellites.

+SpaceX later said multiple engines were not firing as the rocket ascended, causing it to lose altitude and begin to tumble.
+The rocket was intentionally destroyed by its self-destruct system, exploding and plummeting into the water.

-The plan called for the booster to peel away from the spacecraft minutes after liftoff, but that didn't happen.
-The rocket began to tumble and then exploded four minutes into the flight, plummeting into the gulf.
-After separating, the spacecraft was supposed to continue east and attempt to circle the world, before crashing into the Pacific near Hawaii.
+The 33-engine booster was supposed to peel away from the spacecraft three minutes after liftoff, but that didn’t happen.

-Throngs of spectators watched from South Padre Island, several miles away from the Boca Chica Beach launch site, which was off limits.
-As it lifted off, the crowd screamed: “Go, baby, go!”

 People are also reading…

+At liftoff, the rocket kicked up huge plumes of sand and dust at the pad.
+In Port Isabel, about 10 miles from the launch site, particles covered cars and other surfaces, said John Sandoval, assistant to the city manager.
+The only other report, he said, was a shattered window at a local business.
+“Yes, it shook, rattled and rolled,” Sandoval said of the rocket.

+The Federal Aviation Administration said it would oversee the accident investigation, noting that no injuries or public property damage were reported.
+The agency also said that until it determines that there is no threat to public safety, Starships are grounded.

-The company plans to use Starship to send people and cargo to the moon and, eventually, Mars.
+The SpaceX intends to use Starship to send people and cargo to the moon and, eventually, Mars.
 NASA has reserved a Starship for its next moonwalking team, and rich tourists are already booking lunar flybys.

+Despite the abbreviated flight, congratulations poured in from NASA chief Bill Nelson and others in the space industry.
+Retired Canadian astronaut Chris Hadfield tweeted, “Huge accomplishment, huge lessons, onwards to the next attempt."

+"It fell somewhere between a small step and their hoped-for giant leap, but it still represents significant progress toward a reusable super-heavy lift rocket,” University of Chicago’s Jordan Bimm, a space historian, said in an email.

 It was the second launch attempt.
 Monday’s try was scrapped by a frozen booster valve.